[Mentoring] What is the mindset and role? Growing together with the mentee

 Finally

-'m also grateful to the company for giving me the opportunity to grow through "business mentoring."
+am also grateful to the company for giving me the opportunity to grow through "business mentoring.

-I will do my best to accumulate time so that we can grow together as "Beyond colleagues."
+I will do my best to create opportunities for us to grow together as "Beyond colleagues."

 Growing every day, moving forward every day.